irritanterik/homey-gps-trace.com/README.md

 - Add driver for external API based trackers (push)
 - Extend API
 - PUT new positions for a tracker
-- Add mobile card with mini-map with position (not yet supported by API)
 - Automatic create geofences based on start and endpoint collections

 ### Donate